-- 1. The Executive Committee is the principal faculty committee that advised the Chair in administering the Department and in proposing and implementing Department policies. - 2.
+- 1. The Executive Committee is the principal faculty committee that advises the Chair in administering the Department and in proposing and implementing Department policies. - 2.
 The committee consists of five tenured Department faculty members; two members are appointed by the Chair and three members are elected by the tenure-track Department faculty. - 3.
 The members appointed by the Chair serve for a one-year renewable term. - 4.
 The elected members serve two-year staggered terms with one or two members elected each year. - 5.
 The committee elects its chair by a majority affirmative vote. - 6.
-The committee meets regularly, at least monthly. - 7.
-The committee advises the Chair on: - (a) determining standing committee appointments; - (b) determining budgetary priorities; - (c) determining recruiting priorities; - (d) determining space and non-monetary resource allocation.

-- 8. The committee is responsible for certifying secret ballots and elections, using a process adopted by a majority affirmative vote of tenure-track Department faculty. - 9.
-The committee performs annual calendar year peer evaluations of the teaching, research, and service of the tenure-track and non-tenure-track Department faculty using the procedures and criteria described in Articles 9 and 10, respectively. - 10.
+The committee meets regularly. - 7.
+The committee advises the Chair on: - (a) determining standing committee appointments; - (b) determining budgetary priorities; - (c) determining recruiting priorities; - (d) determining space and non-monetary resource allocation. - 8.
+The committee is responsible for certifying secret ballots and elections, using a process adopted by a majority affirmative vote of tenure-track Department faculty. - 9.
+The committee performs annual calendar year peer evaluations of the teaching, research, and service of the tenure-track and specialized Department faculty using the procedures and criteria described in Articles 9 and 10, respectively.
+For the evaluation of specialized faculty only, peer specialized faculty appointed by the Chair will join, as full members, the Executive Committee. - 10.
 The committee may make recommendations to the Chair for the nomination of Department faculty members for College and University awards and for nominations of Department faculty members for named and endowed chairs. - 11.
-The committee may make recommendations to the Chair for consideration of non-tenure-track faculty members for promotion. - 12.
-The chair and the committee adjudicates disputes within the Department not otherwise covered by University policy including the interpretation of the Department Bylaws.
+The committee may make recommendations to the Chair for consideration of specialized faculty members for promotion. - 12.
+The committee makes recommendations to the Chair for the summer teaching rotation.

+13. The chair and the committee adjudicates disputes within the Department not otherwise covered by University policy including the interpretation of the Department Bylaws.
 Members of the committee recuse themselves from considering disputes in which they are involved.